devth/devth.github.com/about.md

 in the process.

-I currently work remotely for eBay's Seattle office and live in Montana with my wife and two kids.
+I currently work remotely for eBay's Seattle office and live in Montana with my wife and three kids.
 I have a notebook full of ideas not yet started longer than I'd care to admit.